 Field Players Specializing?

 As for other positions, there is and should be far more flux.
-The truth is, you probably don’t know what you are best suited for until U-18.
+It’s possible, you won’t know what you are best suited for until U-18.
 A large majority of professionals did not play their current positions at the youth level.
 The most frequent case are defenders.
 Most of them were converted from the midfield.
 Oh and just a couple weeks ago, Dani Alves (Barcelona), arguably one of the best outside backs in the world was slotted as one of the three strikers in the game against Real Madrid.

 Agreed.
 They need to learn other positions not just because their interest and abilities will develop/change, but if they return to a favored position they’ll be able to communicate with other players because they’ll understand their positions, challenges.